-This ancho aioli sauce has the deep, earthy flavor that is unique to ancho chili along with a little bit of tartness from rice vinegar.
+This ancho aioli sauce has the deep, rich, earthy and smoky flavor that is unique to ancho chili along with a little bit of tartness from rice vinegar.
 It's delicious with shrimp, fries or on grilled meat and burgers.

-I made this aioli with rice vinegar instead of lemon juice (the more common acidic aioli ingredient).
-The vinegar adds tartness without the intense citrus flavor of lemon and works great with the ancho chili flavor.
+I made this aioli with rice vinegar instead of lemon or lime juice (the more commonly used acidic aioli ingredients).
+When I tested the recipe with lemon I thought that the citrus flavor interfered with the ancho chili flavor.
+Rice vinegar adds the needed tartness while letting the pure ancho and garlic flavors shine.

 Full Recipe